prototux/PSA-RE/README.md

 ## Contribute

 The easiest way to contribute is probably to join the discord and go to the psa-can-re chan, alternatively, you can send me an email at jason [at] prototux.net

+## Ideas/Associated projects

+* Do a ultra-low-power module for power management using PSA's COMMANDES_BSI frame
+* Create a C "libpsa" and python bindings to easily integrate PSA's canbus into projects
+* Create a RADIO and EMF replacement with more modern options
+* Isolate the servo controllers from the front panel of CLIM to be able to move AC controls elsewhere
+* Reverse engineering the BSI as it's the main component of both AEE2004 and AEE2010
+* Create well-integrated optional modules such as ACC and DSG

 ## Thanks